Rajpratik71/eucalyptus-wiki/HOWTO-Use-Fog-with-Eucalyptus.md

 The AWS provider libraries for Fog should work with Eucalyptus without modifications.

-A simple example that lists all images:
+A simple script that lists all images on your Eucalyptus cloud:

 ```
 #!/usr/bin/ruby